phoenixframework/phoenix/C_routing.md

 Routers are the main hubs of Phoenix applications.
 They match HTTP requests to controller actions, wire up real-time channel handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.

-The router file that Phoenix generates, `web/router.ex`, will look something like this one.
+The router file that Phoenix generates, `web/router.ex`, will look something like this one:

 ```elixir
 defmodule HelloPhoenix.Router do